kamping-site/kassert/README.md

 ## LICENSE

-KAssert is released under the GNU Lesser General Public License.
-See [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) for details.
+KAssert is released under the MIT License.
+See [LICENSE](LICENSE) for details.

 [documentation]: https://kamping-site.github.io/kassert/